RicardoRivera7/AutomatedBugDetector/README.md

 As an added bonus I dockerized the program and have a requirments.txt file with all external libraries needed to run.

+To run it in Docker: docker run -it --rm automated-bug-detector

 <h2>Tools</h2>